Ren22/1c_gui_complete/README.md

 # Single cell analysis GUI #
-The tool provides an interactive GUI that wraps up computatinal methods for single cell analysis into a step by step pipeline.
+The tool provides an interactive GUI that wraps up computational methods for single cell analysis into a step by step pipeline.
 Reference: https://www.biorxiv.org/content/10.1101/510222v1

 ## Installation: